EANorwayService/EA-Groups-CRM/README.md

 ![How to find ID for member list](images/memberlistId.png)

-Go to the script called bundle.js, and add the ID to **MEMBERLIST_ID**, add the ID between quotationmarks.
+Go to the script called CRMsetup.gs, and add the ID to **MEMBERLIST_ID**, add the ID between quotationmarks.

 ![Where to add ID for list of members](images/addMemberListId.png)

 Remember to save the script and not delete the quotationmarks.

-### Step 3: Add ID for destination folder to bundle.js
+### Step 3: Add ID for destination folder to CRMsetup.gs
 The CRM system should be set up in a secure location and has to be in a Google Drive folder you have access to.
 Decide where you want the CRM-system to be set up, and find the ID of that Google Drive folder.
 Copy this ID, do not include the backslashes.

 ![How to find ID for folder](images/teamDriveId.png)